guibou/PyF/Readme.md

 - Number `n` formatter is not supported.
 In python this formatter can format a number and use current locale information for decimal part and thousand separator.
 There is no plan to support that because of the impure interface needed to read the locale.
 - Python support sub variables in the formatting options, such as `{varname:.{precision}}`, we should too.
 However should we accept `String` parameter (such as `<`), with a possible runtime error, or should we use the `ADT` such as `AlignRight`?
-- Python literal integers accepts binary/octal/hexa/decimal literals, PyF only accept decimal ones, hdece in to plan to support that, if you really need to format a float with a number of digit provided as a binary constant, open an issue.
+- Python literal integers accepts binary/octal/hexa/decimal literals, PyF only accept decimal ones, I don't have a plan to support that, if you really need to format a float with a number of digit provided as a binary constant, open an issue.
 - Python support adding custom formatters for new types, such as date.
 This may be really cool, for example `[f|{today:%Y-%M-%D}`.
 I don't know how to support that now.

 ### Difference